QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

     f(x) = x^2 # simple square function
     data = generatedata(5, f) # applies f

-Whether this example is better or worse than the previous version depends on how it is used
+Whether this example is better or worse than the previous version depends on how it is used.

-High degrees of abstraction and generality, e.g. passing in a function ``f`` in this case, can make code either clearer or more confusing, but Julia enables you to use these techniques **with no performance overhead**
+High degrees of abstraction and generality, e.g. passing in a function ``f`` in this case, can make code either clearer or more confusing, but Julia enables you to use these techniques **with no performance overhead**.

-For this particular case, the clearest and most general solution is probably the simplest
+For this particular case, the clearest and most general solution is probably the simplest.

 .. code-block:: julia